 The notion that each "hit" or viewing of information on the Internet should be considered a new publication of allegedly defamatory statements that retriggers the statute of limitations is rejected.
 Ladd v.
 Uecker, 2010 WI App 28, 323 Wis.
-2d 798, 780 N.W.2d 216, 09-0596.
+2d 798, 780 N.W.2d 216, 09-059

 A tort to the person is a tort involving or consisting in an injury to one's person, reputation, or feelings, as distinguished from an injury or damage to real or personal property.
-Because malicious prosecution is an intentional tort to the person, the 2-year statute of limitations in this section applies.
+Because malicious prosecution is an intentional tort to the person, the twoyear statute of limitations in this section applies.
 Turner v.
 Sanoski, 2010 WI App 92, 327 Wis.
 2d 503; 787 N.W.2d 429, 09-1319.

 This section applies to a claim alleging intentional trespass.
-Given that the phrase is physical in nature.
+Given that the phrase

+"to the person" must be given meaning, it may seem to connote a personal injury that is physical in nature.
 However, a tort "to the person" is a tort involving or consisting in an injury to one's person, reputation, or feelings, as distinguished from an injury or damage to real or personal property.
-Intentional trespass is a personal tort: It is an offense against another's possession, including the person's right to exclude others from his or her real property, and the corresponding feeling of security the person may achieve in doing so.
+Intentional trespass is a personal tort: it is an offense against another's possession, including the person's right to exclude others from his or her real property, and the corresponding feeling of security the person may achieve in doing so.
 Munger v.
 Seehafer, 2016 WI App 89, 372 Wis.
+2d 749, 890

-2d 749, 890N.W.2d 22, 14-2594.
+N.W.2d 22, 14-2594.